Minister for Justice, Equality & Defence, Mr. Alan Shatter, T.D.,

 Reviews Irish Troops heading to the Lebanon

-Today, Minister for Justice, Equality & Defence, Mr Alan Shatter, T.D., reviewed the members of the 106th Infantry Battalion who will leave later this month for service with the United Nations Interim Force in Lebanon (UNIFIL).
+Today, the Minister for Justice, Equality & Defence, Mr. Alan Shatter, T.D., reviewed the members of the 42nd Infantry Group who will leave later this month for service with the United Nations Interim Force in Lebanon (UNIFIL).

 Note for Editor:

 Ireland has a long association with UNIFIL since its establishment in 1978.
 The main Defence Forces battalion was withdrawn in 2001, following 23 years of service with UNIFIL.
 Ireland again deployed a contingent to Lebanon in 2006, for a period of 12 months, with a Finnish Engineering company, following on from an escalation of hostilities, when the UNIFIL Force was significantly expanded under a UN mandate.
 An Irish Battalion returned to the Lebanon in the summer of 2011.
-The 106th Infantry Battalion replaces the 105th Infantry Battalion who deployed to Lebanon in November 2011.
+The 42nd Infantry Group replaces the 108th Infantry Battalion who deployed to Lebanon in May 2013.

 |Related Press Releases|